How to run a half marathon in 2 hours involves a 9.09 per mile pace and a great deal of persistence on the part of the athlete.

 I hope this article will help runners around the globe in breaking this barrier.

-I know what it feels like to get a personal best, to see all of your hard work and dedication pay off and it isn’t easy when you miss the objective.
+I know what it feels like to get a personal best.
+It is a great feeling to see all of your hard work and dedication pay off.

-It is a far more gratifying feeling to get emails from my readers telling me the tactics I have wrote about on RDA has helped them in their quest to become better runners.
+It is a far more gratifying feeling to get emails from my readers telling me my advice helped them become better runners.

 What does it take to run a half marathon in 2 hours?